pratyoos/pratyoos/README.md

 ### 🙃 Welcome to my zone of weirdness + APIs

-I'm a backend-focused full-stack developer & undergrad computer engineering student from Nepal who enjoys building products that **do the heavy lifting** behind the scenes.
+I'm a backend-focused full-stack developer & undergrad computer engineering student from Nepal skilled in MERN/NextJS/NestJS.
 Whether it’s building a REST API, integrating a payment system, or optimizing performance—I’m probably up late trying to make it cooler, faster, or just...work.

-You might catch me coding, writing blogs, tweeting stuff, or just wondering what's happening with my life ;)
+You might catch me coding, writing blogs, listening songs, or just wondering what's happening with my life ;)

 ---